fengtan/ldap-explorer/README.md

 - how to package / deploy extension with vsce
   - update CHANGELOG.txt
 - explain bookmarks, provide screenshot
+- `Ctrl+Shift+P` and  type "LDAP explorer" to run commands from the palette
+- to run tests, you can also open the test view (`Ctrl+Shift+D`) andrun test "Extension Tests" ; to test extension pick "Run Extension"
+- mention CHANGELOG.md and CONTRIBUTING.md

 metadata / deployment
 - make sure the repo URL listed in package.json is correct